MoserMichael/dockerdashphp/README.md

-# Warning, work in progress!!!

-## Web app for working with docker
+# Web app for working with docker

 This program runs a small web application that allows to run docker commands.
 It displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors.